 The majority of expats move to Kuwait in order to work in the country’s booming oil industry.
 The country’s rapidly-growing financial sector and fields such as marketing, sales and business development also offer rewarding opportunities for expats moving to Kuwait.

 Both Kuwaiti-owned companies and the many multinationals operating in Kuwait employ expatriates on a regular basis.
 Also, expats considering a move to Kuwait should not disregard government organizations as potential employers.

-In recent years, however, job opportunities for expats wishing to move to Kuwait have been shrinking slightly.
+In recent years, however, job opportunities for expats wishing to move to Kuwait have been shrinking.
 This is mainly due to competition from increasingly well-educated Kuwaiti graduates and government efforts to get more locals into upper-management jobs.
-Nevertheless, with a degree in the right field and relevant work experience, expats still have many opportunities to move to Kuwait.
+In March 2013, the Kuwaiti government announced its plan to reduce the number of expats in Kuwait by one million over the next ten years.
+Nevertheless, with a degree in the right field and relevant work experience, expats will still find lucrative opportunities to move to Kuwait.